Avaiga/taipy-doc/docs/manuals/core/features/scheduling-and-job-execution.md

         scenario.submit()
     ```

-You can also submit just a single pipeline with the same `tp.submit^`
+You can also submit just a single pipeline with the same `taipy.submit^`
 method:

 ```python linenums="1"